hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 }
 ```

-**Variations in Data Size over Time**
+### Time-varying `size`

-If the size of a dimensions in a multi-dimensional parameter changes over time, the only way to represent this in HAPI is to define the parameter as having the largest potential ```size```, and then using a ```fill``` value for any data elements which are no longer actually being provided.
+If the size of a dimension in a multi-dimensional parameter changes over time, the only way to represent this in HAPI is to define the parameter as having the largest potential ```size```, and then using a ```fill``` value for any data elements which are no longer actually being provided.

 If this size-changing parameter has bins, then the number of bins would also presumably change over time.
 Servers can indicate the absence of one or more bins by using the time-varying bin mechanism described above and then providing all fill values for the ```ranges``` and ```centers``` of the records where those bins are absent.

 The following example shows a conceptual data block (not in HAPI format) where there is an array parameter whose values are in columns `d0` through `d3`.
 The corresponding bin centers are in the columns `c0` through `c3`.
 The data block shows what happens in the data if the size of the parameter changes from 4 to 3 after the third time step.
-The data values change to fill (-1.0E31 in this case), and the values for the centers also change to fill to indicate that the corresponding array elements are no longer valid elements in the array.
+The data values change to fill (`-1.0e31` in this case), and the values for the centers also change to fill to indicate that the corresponding array elements are no longer valid elements in the array.

 ```
 time                     data0 data1 data2 data3     center0 center1 center1 center3